- What is an eBill statement?

 Questions concerning your financial aid award amounts should be referred to the Office of Financial Aid.
 Outside scholarship payment questions should be directed to the organization responsible for sending the payment.
 General account inquiries may be directed to the Office of Student Accounts. (top)

 We only send electronic bills to current students.
-If you need a paper bill, please sign in to eServices via Banner self service and click on the eBills tab at the top of the screen.
-Click on the green ‘Go’ button after choosing the desired statement from the drop-down menu.
-The eBill will open in a new screen which is available for printing. (top)
+If you need a paper bill, please sign in to eServices via Banner self service and click on the 'My Account' selection from the gray horizontal bar at the top of the screen.
+Choose the 'Statement' option from the drop down menu.
+Choose the date of the statement you wish to view or view the most recent billing statement.
+The eBill statement will open in a new screen which is available for printing. (top)

 Students whose payments are received after the due date will be assessed a late payment fee of up to 10% of the outstanding balance (not to exceed $100) as prescribed in 2.2-4805 of the Code of Virginia. (top)